Plusnet Complaints Code of Practice

 1. How you can Complain

 We aim to be number one for customer service.
 However, sometimes things can go wrong and when they do, we want to put them right for you as quickly as we can.
-If you are a Plusnet residential or business customer then here are the ways you can contact us to raise your complaint:
+If you are a Plusnet residential or small business* customer then here are the ways you can contact us to raise your complaint:

 Go to http://help.plus.net/ (you'll need your account username and password) and select 'Customer Services' then 'Making a Complaint'.
 This means that you will be able to raise your complaint quickly and directly to our Customer Relations Team.

 It takes longer to reply by letter, but if you prefer to write, please send your letter to the appropriate address below.
 Make sure you include the account username, postcode and telephone number of the service you're complaining about.